powa-team/powa/docs/debian_remote_quickstart.rst

 Install and set up the UI (powa-web)
 ***************************************

+This step is to be done on server named powa.

 First, install the PoWA web UI:

 .. code-block:: bash

    apt install powa-web

 Now, install the Nginx Web Server: